-This program is for students:
+The iDREAM post-baccalaureate program in Neuroscience is for students:

-- Who are recent (within two years) graduates from undergraduate institutions between that do not currently offer PhD’s in the biosciences
+- Who are recent (within two years) graduates from undergraduate institutions that do not currently offer PhD’s in the biosciences

 - Who want to pursue a PhD in neuroscience